geekaholic/geekaholic.github.com/source/_posts/2011-12-31-new-year-resolution-iido.markdown

 * Post-it notes widget
 * Actual Post-it notes
 * Old-skool diary
-* Pieces of paper including backs of payment receipts
+* Pieces of left over paper from payment receipts

 From the above list, if anything came remotely to sticking as a habit, then it'd be the sticky notes & pieces of paper.
 I'm not suggesting the other methods suck, but I wouldn't use it beyond a couple of weeks.